 If you have been injured in a car accident, it may be wise to consult a local attorney about comparative negligence in Montgomery County, Pennsylvania car accident cases.
 You may be eligible to collect financial compensation for damages such as medical bills, lost wages from missed work, pain, and suffering.

 Collecting Damages from Multiple Parties

-When there is more than one tortfeasor in a Montgomery County car accident case, comparative negligence doctrine dictates that each defendant party pays an amount of compensation to the plaintiff proportionate to their degree of fault.
+When there is more than one tortfeasor in a Montgomery County, PA car accident case, comparative negligence doctrine dictates that each defendant party pays an amount of compensation to the plaintiff proportionate to their degree of fault.
 However, if a party is 60 percent or more at fault, the plaintiff could collect all of their damages from that party.

 Any injury claim in the state of Pennsylvania is governed by comparative negligence doctrine.
 Whether it is a slip and fall case or medical malpractice, the victim must be less than 50 percent at fault to recover compensation, and these damages will be proportionally split between all parties that are partially responsible for the accident, unless one party is 60 percent at fault.
 By understanding comparative negligence in Montgomery County car accident cases, an injured party may be better able to build a strong case.

 Unique Aspects of Montgomery County Auto Wreck Cases

 Car accident claims are handled in several unique ways in Montgomery County.
 Montgomery County’s seat is in Norristown, Pennsylvania, and the courthouse is there.
 The courthouse is there.
 Because there are a lot of small towns in Montgomery County, car crashes are often handled and documented by local law enforcement, but on some of the highways and byways in the County, the first responders will be state police.